Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 order?

 There's a note in the schematic about biasing the 5043 inputs, but I can't find any info on that.
+It's on the RF Input sheet.
 Need to figure out if that's something that needs to be done.
 I don't really understand the comment, though.

 Why is both the RTC and the hardware watchdog controlling the transmit shutdown?
 It would seem only one or the other would be necessary.